orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 ## Limitations

-- Repeated grids and repeated sections are not supported, see [issue 1069](https://github.com/orbeon/orbeon-forms/issues/1069).
 - The Multiple File Attachments control is not supported, see [issue 1069](https://github.com/orbeon/orbeon-forms/issues/1069).
 - Only the default [form data format](https://doc.orbeon.com/form-runner/api/data-formats/form-data) is supported, see [issue 4440](https://github.com/orbeon/orbeon-forms/issues/4440).
+- With MySQL, fields inside repeated sections or grids are not supported.
-- [SINCE Orbeon Forms 2016.1] Orbeon Forms handles fields inside nested sections and nested section templates.
-Such fields used to be ignored with Orbeon Forms 4.10 and earlier.
+- [SINCE Orbeon Forms 2016.1] Fields inside nested sections and nested section templates are supported.
+- [SINCE Orbeon Forms 2024.1] Fields inside repeated sections or grids are also supported.